abuzant/TheTradeVisor/docs/SYSTEM_CRASH_POSTMORTEM.md

 The fixes implemented are comprehensive and address not just the immediate issue but the systemic problems that allowed it to happen.

-**The system is now protected** with:
+**The system is now fully protected** with:
-- Query limits on all dangerous queries
+- ✅ Query pagination on all queries (50-10,000 records max)
+- ✅ Database aggregation for statistics (no memory loading)
-- Automatic monitoring every 2 minutes
+- ✅ Automatic monitoring every 2 minutes
-- Query timeouts (30s)
+- ✅ Query timeouts (30 seconds)
-- Rate limiting (10 req/min on analytics)
+- ✅ Comprehensive rate limiting:
+  - Analytics: 10 requests/minute
+  - Exports: 5 exports/minute
+  - Broker Analytics: 20 requests/minute
-- Circuit breakers for high load
+- ✅ Circuit breakers (opens at CPU > 80% or Memory > 85%)
-- Slow query logging
+- ✅ Slow query logging (PostgreSQL + Laravel, > 1 second)
+- ✅ Redis caching (5-60 minute cache on analytics)
+- ✅ Alert system (Slack/Email for critical events)
+- ✅ Storage permissions (Group-based www-data access)

 **Next critical steps**:
 1. Add swap space (5 minutes)